 How Is A Miter Saw Used?

-Before you commence performing your woodwork tasks, ensure you are working in a clear, clean and safe working area.
-Wear protective clothing including the goggles for eye protection.
+Before you commence performing your woodwork tasks, ensure you are working in a clear, clean, and safe working area.
+Wear protective clothing including goggles for eye protection.

 All marked and well-measured baseboards are supposed to be aligned accordingly.
 Hold the handles down to engage the blade at all means.
 With the baseboard piece still in position, lower the blade accurately in a chopping manner.
 Allow the blade to run through the board.
 To stop the blade, disconnect the handle.
 Remove your cuts and raise the blade when done rotating.